Some cattle ranchers struggle to break even despite increasing beef prices

 John Jenkinson, KSN’s agricultural expert, said meatpackers are getting as much as $900 for every animal moved through, but many ranchers aren’t seeing that money trickle down to them.

-Scarlett Hagins of the Kansas Livestock Association (KLA) claims the profit margins have been much narrower for cattle ranchers.
+Scarlett Hagins of the Kansas Livestock Association (KLA) claims that the profit margins have been narrower for cattle ranchers.

 Thanks to a recent shift in the market, while many cattle producers are operating in the red, some are starting to break even, added Hagins.